-- The visual field is segmented in parallel into structural units that share some common property, for example, spatial proximity or hue.
-Structural units may again be segmented, producing a hierarchical representation of the visual field. - 2) Access to visual short-term memory is a limited resource.
+- 2. Access to visual short-term memory is a limited resource.
 During target search a template of the target's properties is available.
-The closer a structural unit matches the template, the more resources it receives relative to other units with a poorer match. - A poor match between a structural unit and the search template allows efficient rejection of other units that are strongly grouped to the rejected unit.
+The closer a structural unit matches the template, the more resources it receives relative to other units with a poorer match. - 3.
+A poor match between a structural unit and the search template allows efficient rejection of other units that are strongly grouped to the rejected unit.

 Structural units that most closely match the target template have the highest probability of access to visual short-term memory.
-Search speed is therefore a function of the speed of resource allocation and the amount of competition for access to visual short-term memory.
+Search speed is, therefore, a function of the speed of resource allocation and the amount of competition for access to visual short-term memory.
 Given this, we can see how T-N and N-N similarity affect search efficiency.
-Increased T-N similarity means more structural units match the template, so competition for visual short-term memory access increases.
+Increased T-N similarity means more structural units match the template, so competition for visual shortterm memory access increases.
 Decreased N-N similarity means we cannot efficiently reject large numbers of strongly grouped structural units, so resource allocation time and search time increases.

 Interestingly, similarity theory is not the only attempt to distinguish between preattentive and attentive results based on a single parallel process.
-Nakayama and his colleagues proposed the use of stereo vision and occlusion to segment a three-dimensional scene, where preattentive search could be performed independently within a segment [33], [57].
+Nakayama and his colleague proposed the use of stereo vision and occlusion to segment a 3D scene, where preattentive search could be performed independently within a segment [33], [57].
 Others have presented similar theories that segment by object [58], or by signal strength and noise [59].
-The problem of distinguishing serial from parallel processes in human cognition is one of the longest-standing puzzles in the field, and one that researchers often return to [60].
+The problem of distinguishing serial from parallel processes in human cognition is one of the longest standing puzzles in the field, and one that researchers often return to [60].